 In addition to the internship program, college and university students have the opportunity to participate in Academic Seminars sponsored by The Washington Center:

 Inside Washington Seminar – Inside Washington Seminar is an essential resource for college students and faculty interested in learning more about what goes on behind the scenes in the nation’s capital.
 Combining lectures, site visits, tours and special events, it is one of the best ways to see the impact of the political process and learn how national leaders address important issues.
-The next Inside Washington Seminar will take place on January 3-11, 2024.
-The components of the Inside Washington Seminar include the Plenary Sessions (these morning sessions will feature some of the most distinguished speakers and public figures in Washington D.C.); Educational Briefings (participants will explore Washington, D.C., including government agencies, think tanks, embassies, media outlets, and more); and Small Group Discussions (faculty from all over the country lead these sessions allowing for candid give-and-take discussions to help you digest the information you’ve heard throughout the day).
-The application deadline is November 1, 2023.
+The most recent Inside Washington Seminar took place on January 3-11, 2024.
+The components of the Inside Washington Seminar included the Plenary Sessions (these morning sessions will feature some of the most distinguished speakers and public figures in Washington D.C.); Educational Briefings (participants will explore Washington, D.C., including government agencies, think tanks, embassies, media outlets, and more); and Small Group Discussions (faculty from all over the country lead these sessions allowing for candid give-and-take discussions to help you digest the information you’ve heard throughout the day).

 For more information, please contact: